-- There’s a massive support forum in case you get stuck (you won’t, but it’s nice to have it there if you need it).
+- There’s a massive support forum in case you get stuck and tutorials around the web.

-- Your blog will be insanely fast and it’ll also look Functionality and form – perfect!
+- Your blog will be insanely fast, and you can optimize it.

-- People can interact with you easily.
+- People can interact with you quickly.
 Your content can be shared, commented on, and so on.

-This is the biggest decision you’ll have to make before we go any further.
+It is the most significant decision you’ll have to make before we go any further.
 You need to decide whether to pay for your blog or grab a free one.

 1) You won’t be able to get your OWN domain name

-On a free blog, your blog’s web address (your URL) will be ugly, really ugly.
-In short, create a free blog with any other the above free blog services and it’ll look like this:
+On a free blog, your blog’s web address (your URL) will be ugly; it is easy to see from a visitor standpoint that the blog is nonprofessional.
+In short, create a free blog with any other the above free blog services, and it’ll look like this:

 There are some limits to free blogs.
-You can’t fully monetize it, and you don’t have the possibility to upload all those videos and images you want to show everyone – it’s all limited.
-Worse still, you won’t even have access to the free themes offered by WordPress.
+You can’t fully monetize it, and you can’t upload all those videos and images you want to show everyone.
+You won’t even have access to the free themes offered by WordPress.

 3) You DON’T OWN your blog

-It might sound silly at first, but you don’t actually own your blog.
-It’s hosted on someone else’s web property and they can delete it if they want to.
-They have done so in the past, and keep doing it in the future.
-Which means all your hard work on your blog, all those countless hours of writing blog posts might have vanished within seconds.
-Sad…
+You don’t own your blog.
+It’s hosted on someone else’s web property, and it can be deleted without any advice, they have done so in the past.
+It means all your hard work on your blog, all those countless hours of writing blog posts might have vanished within seconds.

 So how much is hosting and a domain name?
-Not as much as you’re thinking, fortunately.
-It usually works out to about $5 to $10 per month, depending on your hosting provider which is less than a couple of coffees.
+It usually works out to about $5 to $10 per month, depending on your hosting provider, which is less than a couple of coffees.

 I am personally using a Managed Word Press from GoDaddy.

-In this way I do not have to do any technical work or update, and it is very beginner friendly.
-The above article gives all the current best web hosting services if you want to look around.
+In this way, I do not have to do any technical work or update, and it is very beginner-friendly.

 Their web hosting service comes with a free domain.